Urlaub auf Ehrenwort (1938 film): Production and themes

 Urlaub auf Ehrenwort was a Staatsauftragsfilm; it was commissioned by the Ministry of Propaganda.
 Shooting took place between late August and late October 1937, with interior scenes shot at the UFA studios in Neubabelsberg.
 It was the third of three 'soldier films' set in the First World War which Karl Ritter directed in 1936–37 while Nazi Germany was rearming in preparation for renewed war.
-Its theme is the importance of duty, even in the face of military futility, or as one character terms it, das verdammte Pflichtbewußtsein (that damned duty consciousness).
+Its theme is the importance of duty, even in the face of military futility, or as one character terms it, das verdammte Pflichtbewußtsein (that damned sense of duty).
 The film is a "morality play" which depicts the victory of comradeship and duty over various "forces of evil" afflicting Germany.

 While the men are regarded overall in terms of community, the women are contrasted as good and bad and in terms of good and bad women's roles.
-Hartmann's wife and Krawutke's mother have taken their places on the job, but only by necessity: the barber Krawutke finishes shaving the customer while his mother goes to make tea, and when Hartmann surprises her, his wife almost crashes the tram.
+Hartmann's wife and Krawutke's mother have taken their places in the workforce, but only by necessity: the barber Krawutke finishes shaving the customer while his mother goes to make tea, and when Hartmann surprises her, his wife almost crashes the tram.
 Prätorius' own girlfriend Inge (Ingeborg Theek) is a virtuous nurse and is contrasted with Fritzi and the other Communist women and with Vera Georgi the sculptress (Ruth Störmer), a self-centred career woman.
 Illustrating dangerous women, the Hungarian singer Ilonka (Iwa Wanja) seduces the 17-year-old recruit Hellwig (Hans Reinhardt Knisch).
 In this respect the film prefigures wartime films such as Wunschkonzert, having a secondary propaganda focus on wholesome and appropriate women's lives and relationships with men.